 Thus we see that although transforming according to the same transformation law, and governed by dynamical field equations that are formally analogous, what we called Dirac spinors are not really the usual Dirac spinor fields, but one of their generalizations.

-In this case, it is with no other constraint the the spin (\ref{dspin}) is completely antisymmetric, while field equations are still verified, and thus Dirac Fermionic field theory is perfectly allowed.
+In this case, it is with no other constraint that the spin (\ref{dspin}) is completely antisymmetric, while field equations are still verified, and thus Dirac Fermionic field theory is perfectly allowed.

-From all these examples, we have shown that there have to be no tensorial indices, and no more than one spinorial index, so that we will be left with a field having one spinorial index only, that is we have the least-spin field; and from all these examples, we have shown that these fields have to satisfy no higher-order field equations, that is the dynamics of these least-spin matter fields is governed by least-order derivative field equations: so we are left with the the least-spin matter least-order dynamical field theory as the only possible Fermionic matter field theory.
+From all these examples, we have shown that there have to be no tensorial indices, and no more than one spinorial index, so that we will be left with a field having one spinorial index only, that is we have the least-spin field; and from all these examples, we have shown that these fields have to satisfy no higher-order field equations, that is the dynamics of these least-spin matter fields is governed by least-order derivative field equations: so we are left with the least-spin matter least-order dynamical field theory as the only possible Fermionic matter field theory.

 This Fermionic matter field theory is the one characterized by the complete antisymmetry of spin achieved in the most general case, while both for spin and energy the conservation laws are fulfilled as well.